 In preparation for this activity, I need you to do the following;

 Read pages 451-456 and create a timeline showing significant events.
 Though you may design the timeline any way you wish (including electronically), you must include at least one specific point per date.

-Once you are done, Mr. Bouchard will show you the first 10 minutes of a video about Winston Churchill, Chamberlain’s successor.
+Once you are done, I will show you the first 10 minutes of a video about Winston Churchill, Chamberlain’s successor.
 I want you to watch this video carefully and to track Churchill’s successes and failures.
-We will use these details to help us understand Chamberlain’s actions tomorrow.
+We will use these details to help us understand Chamberlain’s actions when we return.

 By the way, Churchill was an absolute terror of a student: he lied, started fights, and did poorly in class.
 His only good subject?
 History.

 What can we learn from this?
 Learn your history well, and you too can become the greatest leader of your century.
 No pressure.